brleude-221/framework/paper.md

-# Balancing Simplicity and Performance:
+# An Oberon-based Data Frame Tool:

-# An Oberon-based Data Frame Tool
+# Balancing Simplicity and Performance
  American University of Armenia

  Capstone Project submitted in fulfillment of the requirements for the degree of BS in Data Science

- Authhor: Irena Torosyan
+ Author: Irena Torosyan

- Supervisor: Norayr Chilingaryan
+ Supervisor: Norayr Chilingarian

  May 9, 2024